• Skip to primary navigation

 Dumpling wrappers are usually thicker than wontons and have a little more "chew" to them.
 Whereas a good wonton (according to my Sichuan family and friends) must be paper-thin.

-No matter what, a good dumpling or wonton should have a pleasant chew to them.
+No matter what, a good dumpling or wonton should have a pleasant chew to it.

 Shape